techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/third-party-join.md

 ## [Teams Rooms on Windows](#tab/MTRW)

 If you wish to utilize the cross-platform SIP join capability, you need to enable SIP video calling on your Teams Rooms following these instructions: [SIP and H.323 Calling](meetings-with-sip-h323-devices.md).
-Once SIP calling is enabled, the Teams Room automaticallys uses SIP instead of WebRTC to join the enabled third-party meetings.
-If SIP calling is enabled but a third party meeting invite sent to the Teams Room doesn't contain a SIP dial string, to ensure you're able to join that meeting, the Teams Room device will automatically fall back to using Direct Guest Join over WebRTC for that single meeting instance.
+Once SIP calling is enabled, the Teams Room automatically uses SIP instead of WebRTC to join the enabled third-party meetings.
+To ensure SIP calling enabled Teams Rooms can always join a meeting, Teams Rooms will automatically use Direct Guest Join over WebRTC if the third party meeting invite doesn't contain a SIP dial string.
 Lastly, if SIP calling isn't enabled, Teams Rooms on Windows devices will only utilize Direct Guest Join over WebRTC for third party meetings.

 #### Using the Pro Management Portal